Project-StudioQ/toolsq_animation/README.en.md

-# Tools:Q
+# Tools:Q Animation

-This is a Blender addons created by Project Studio Q.
+This is a Blender addons for creating animations developed by Project Studio Q inc.

 ## License